 |Domestic Gross: $1,401,853

 Woody Allen’s Wonder Wheel was to kickstart a series of five movies financed by Amazon, which had previously acquired his last picture Café Society (2016).
-The five picture deal was brokered in 2016 by the former head of Amazon Studios, Roy Price and Wonder Wheel would sport one of Allen’s highest movie budgets at $25 million.
+The five picture deal was brokered in 2016 by the former head of Amazon Studios, Roy Price.
+The budget for Wonder Wheel was $25 million, which was one of Woody Allen’s most expensive productions.
 Roy Price aggressively lured Woody Allen into the Amazon fold by first giving the writer/director a massive $80 million in 2015 to make the TV series Crisis in Six Scenes.
 Price then acquired the domestic rights to Café Society for a hefty $15 million.
 Crisis in Six Scenes turned out to be a complete critical and commercial flop and Café Society underperformed with $11,103,205 at the box office.

 Amazon had gotten into the movie business in 2015 and all of their theatrical output was joint distribution partnerships with established distributors.
 In mid 2017 Amazon Studios announced that they would be forming their own inhouse distribution arm and Wonder Wheel would be their first self distributed title.
 It was viewed as a potential awards contender and dated for a limited bow on December 1 and a wide expansion set for its third weekend.
 As Amazon was gearing up for the launch of their inaugural picture, which was selected as the closing night film of the New York Film Festival, days before the premiere Roy Price was suspended after multiple accusations of sexual harassment.
 He resigned a few days later.
 Coming off of that unwanted publicity, Amazon Studios saw their prestige movie Wonder Wheel receive mostly poor reviews, which did not bode well for its commercial prospects.